Notes on the Geography of South Africa: Johannesburg to Ladybrand

 The road drops toward Frankfort, a huge grain elevator in the distance.

-Its cornerstone.
 The town was established in the 1860s, so why is the church so much more recent?
 Thank the British, who during the Boer War burned down the old one.
 Odd that the architect here should be English, but that pattern--English architect, Boer contractor--is a common one.

 A local school preserves the old separation, 20 years after the release of Nelson Mandela.